-We are offering Summer Math Camps for students entering 5th-8th grade or taking Algebra 1 in the fall.
+We are offering Summer Math Camps for students entering 5th-8th grade or taking Algebra/Geometry/Trigonometry in the fall.
 Camps are specifically designed using the Seattle Public Schools’ curriculum.
 The camps are divided into short and effective sessions with small class sizes.
-The instructors are engineers with extensive tutoring experience.
+The instructors are highly qualified with extensive teaching experience.
 The camps are designed to be fun and interactive.

-If you would like to see a different class/time offered, form a group and propose a class and/or send an email to [email protected] with your preferred timing and we will see what we can do.
+If you would like to see a different class/time offered, form a group and/or propose a class, send an email to [email protected] with your preferred timing and we will see what we can do.

 When we asked some of our 6th graders what they thought about camp, here is what they said (they were a bit shy and decided they wanted to write out what they thought before they spoke):